gradkell/pkiccu/README.md

 #### Generate Certificate Bundles for Apache Web Servers

-The Apache web server's mod_ssl SSL/TLS implementation uses OpenSSL-style certificate bundles to configure various aspects of its SSL subsystem.
+The Apache web server's mod_ssl SSL/TLS implementation uses OpenSSL-style certificate bundles to configure various aspects of its SSL subsystem, specifically the following:
-Specifically the following:

 - SSLCACertificateFile: a list of CA certificates used to validate end user SSL client authentication certificates (contains intermediate and root